-Two popular forms of this practice-based approach are decompositions and approximations (Grossman, Compton et al., 2009).
-Decompositions involve novices observing and analyzing complex teaching practices as enacted by expert teachers, whether in person or on video.
-Different than simple modeling of practice in the teacher education classroom, as can occur in a conceptually-focused approach, teacher educators support novices' observations of actual classroom teachers' practice by drawing attention to and breaking down specific events and decisions.
-This deepens both novices' understanding of the specific components of a complex practice and how and why experts may have chosen to use that practice in the moment.

-Decompositions thus help PSTs attend to and learn about the essential elements of a practice as enacted by expert teachers, potentially building their skills in enacting it themselves in the future.
-Approximations are opportunities for novices to engage in "deliberate practice" (Ericsson, 2002) through experiences, such as simulations and rehearsals, that are proximal to classroom teaching.
+Within the 'practice-based' umbrella, there are many types of pedagogies (Grossman, Compton et al., 2009), many forms of such types (Grossman, 2018), and many theories about how they can be best sequenced (e.g., Lampert, 2013).
+In this study, we focus on two specific practice-based pedagogies that have gained increasing popularity within teacher education program coursework.
+The first pedagogy involves novices observing and analyzing videos of complex teaching practices as enacted by expert teachers (e.g., Barnhart & van Es, 2015; Sherin & van Es, 2005).
+Different than simple modeling of practice in the teacher education classroom, as can occur in more traditional pedagogies, these decompositions support novices' observations of actual classroom teachers' practice by drawing attention to and breaking down specific events and decisions (Danielson, 2021).
+This deepens novices' understanding of the specific components of a complex practice, as well as how and why experts may have chosen to use that practice in the moment.
+Decompositions thus help PSTs attend to and learn about the essential elements of a practice as enacted by expert teachers, developing their conceptual models for that practice, while - potentially also - building their skills for enacting it themselves in the future (Danielson, 2021; Grossman, Compton et al., 2009).
+The second practice-based pedagogy focused on in this study involves PSTs practicing discrete teaching practices with peers and a teacher educator (e.g., Schutz et al., 2019; Kavanagh et al., 2020).
+These approximations are opportunities for novices to engage in "deliberate practice" (Ericsson, 2002) through experiences, such as simulations and rehearsals, that are proximal to classroom teaching.
 Although approximations can vary depending on the "authenticity" with which they approximate day-to-day classroom practice (Schutz et al., 2019), what is common is that teacher educators actively shape the experience to "provide opportunities for students to experiment with new skills, roles, and ways of thinking with more support and feedback than actual practice in the field allows" (Grossman, Compton et al., 2009: p.
 2076-7).
 For instance, in the case of rehearsals or other simulated practice (Kavanagh et al., 2020), this can include interjecting to provide positive feedback in the moment, making suggestions on how to elevate instruction, offering a "rewind" to have another go, or holding discussions about critical events or decisions.
-Over the past two decades, practice-based approaches like decompositions and approximations have gained increasing popularity within teacher education program coursework (Grossman, 2018; Kavanagh et al., 2020; Lampert et al., 2013; McDonald et al., 2013).
+Approximations thus help PSTs attend to and learn about the essential elements of a practice through enacting it themselves with others.
+This helps develop their conceptual models for that practice, while - potentially also - building their skills for using it in the future (Kavanagh et al, 2020; Grossman, Compton et al., 2009).